Context as well content

 |What strategies has the author used to convey the information clearly and in an easily understandable way?
 Which of these strategies could you use in your own assignment work?|

-These are questions for students to ponder without having to formally answer them anywhere (in class or in the cloud).
+These are questions for students to ponder without having to formally answer them anywhere (in class or online).
 If these questions are posed regularly, students will have a better chance of at least considering them and in that way think about how they’re learning as well as what they’re learning.
 Posing questions in this way also helps students develop their self-management skills (GLO6).